 - Leave New Zealand before your immigration permission or visa expires.

-- Travel Medical Insurance– To cover all possible expenses in connection with a return to India for health reasons, death, indispensable medical treatment or acute hospitalisation during their stay in New Zealand, applicants must hold a valid travel insurance policy while travelling.
-The insurance policy must be valid for the entire duration of the applicant’s intended stay in New Zealand.
-The applicant may shorten the validity of visa if their insurance policy does not cover the entire duration of the stay in New Zealand.
+5) Travel Medical Insurance– To cover all possible expenses connected with a return to India for health reasons, death, necessary medical treatment, or acute hospitalization during their stay in New Zealand, applicants must hold a valid travel insurance policy while traveling.
+The insurance policy must be good for the entire duration of the applicant’s intended stay in New Zealand.
+The applicant may shorten the validity of the visa if their insurance policy does not cover the whole duration of the stay in New Zealand.

-- Proof of Means of Transport – Applicants need their flight reservation of return or round ticket.
-Please note that the tickets do not have to be paid for, only the booking receipt needs to be submitted.
+6) Proof of Means of Transport – Applicants needs their flight reservation of return or round ticket.
+Please note that the keys do not have to be paid for; only the booking receipt must be submitted.

-- Proof of Lodging – The applicant’s hotel reservations, receipt of renting a holiday home or campus residence reservation are required as proof.
-Proof of sponsorship and private accommodation from the host is required, if the applicant intends to stay with a family member or a friend in New Zealand.
+7) Proof of Lodging – The applicant’s hotel reservations, receipt of renting a holiday home or campus residence reservation is required as proof.
+Proof of sponsorship and private accommodation from the host is required if the applicant intends to stay with a family member or a friend in New Zealand.

 If you are going to be sponsored, your sponsor must provide evidence they can look after you in New Zealand.
-Evidence can be in the form of:
+Evidence can be in the form of their: